 Also like the TK820, the K830 has an elegant all metal chassis, an optimized ‘island’ key layout and numerous dedicated multimedia shortcut keys.
 Touchpad, however, is smaller to make space for dedicated left/right mouse buttons.

-As a wireless keyboard, the K830 relies on the tried and true Unifying to connect to a nearby PC up to 10m apart via 2.4Ghz nano USB dongle.
-The K830 additionally is equipped with a 20-hour battery that only takes 3 hours to recharge over USB.
-At $99, you can grab it for a much lower price during holidays but Logitech K830 comes with a shorter than usual one-year warranty.
+As a wireless keyboard, the K830 relies on the tried and true Unifying to connect to a nearby PC up to 10m apart via a 2.4GHz nano USB dongle.
+This makes it a convenient choice for those who want to control their setup from a distance, including activities like navigating through a Mastercard casino online.
+The K830 is also equipped with a 20-hour battery that only takes 3 hours to recharge over USB.
+At $99, you can grab it for a much lower price during holidays, but the Logitech K830 comes with a shorter-than-usual one-year warranty.
 Thought you should know.

 PC based systems support advanced USB functions such as write protection, CD-ROM partition and multi-partition creation, while standalone systems are ultra-fast, high speed USB copiers duplicating gigabytes of data quickly and accurately.